fribbels/Fribbels-Epic-7-Optimizer/README.md

  - Add percent options for the bonus stats page
  - Add a filter for reforge-able optimization results
  - Remove dual attack chance
- - Fix: Damage calculations with overcapped crit damage
+ - Fix: Damage calculations with overcapped crit damage/chance
  - Add more confirmation dialogs/output text for the optimizer page
  - Merge gear files
  - Don't overwrite heroes when using Zarroc importer